Breaking the cubic barrier in the Solovay-Kitaev algorithm: The algorithm for

-The most delicate claim about \Alg{a:zgqb} is not the distance estimate \eqref{e:wnd}, but rather the length estimate \eqref{e:wnl}.
-Assuming that $\alpha > 1$, we claim that \eqref{e:wnl} holds when $b > 0$ is small enough.
-Informally, if we have faith that $\len(w_m) = O(m^\alpha)$ for $m < n$, then the rate of the doubly exponential convergence is proportional to $b$, while the word length of the conjugators $u$ and $v$ has a factor of $b^\alpha$, suggesting that the conjugators become economical as $b \to 0$.
-If $b$ is very small, then $\len(s_m^u)$ and $\len(s_m^v)$ should even be dominated by $\len(s_m)$.
-Although this is all true, we will give a proof with a specific value of $b$ rather than examining the limit $b \to 0$.
+The length estimate in \eqref{e:wtest} is more delicate.
+Assuming that $\alpha > 1$, we claim that \eqref{e:wtest} holds when $\beta > 0$ is small enough.
+Informally, if we have faith that $\len(w_{t'}) = O((t')^\alpha)$ when $t' \le \beta t$, then the rate of the doubly exponential convergence is proportional to $\beta$, while the word length of the conjugators $u$ and $v$ has a factor of $\beta^\alpha$.
+This indicates that $u$ and $v$ become ever more economical as $\beta \to 0$.
+If $\beta$ is small enough, then each $u$ and $v$ should contribute less to the length of $w_t$ than the step $s$ does.
+Although this informal argument smacks of circular reasoning, it is ultimately valid.
+To justify it, we give a more formal argument with a specific value of $\beta$.